antonyTheRiskTaker/programming-notes/freecodecamp-project-notes/colored-markers-summary.md

-         a class of `sleeve` and nesting it inside the red marker `<div>` Step 71: create a new CSS rule targeting the `sleeve` class and set its `width` to '110px' and `height` to '25px' Step 72:
+         a class of `sleeve` and nesting it inside the red marker `<div>` Step 71: create a new CSS rule targeting the `sleeve` class and set its `width` to '110px' and `height` to '25px' Step 72: set the `.sleeve`'s `background-color` to 'white' Step 73: introduce the `opacity` CSS property
+Step 74:

 Summary of lesson learned:
+1. New CSS properties learned: `opacity`
+2. New CSS functions learned: `rgb()`, `hsl()`, `linear-gradient()`
-1. "utf-8" is a universal character set that includes almost every character from all human languages.
+3. "utf-8" is a universal character set that includes almost every character from all human languages.
-2. A HTML element can take multiple classes, however the styles of the first class in the list can be overridden by later classes.
+4. A HTML element can take multiple classes, however the styles of the first class in the list can be overridden by later classes.